Wisconsin Highway 341

-State Trunk Highway 341 (STH 341, WIS 341), better known as Miller Park Way, was the route designation of a segment of the oldest freeway in Milwaukee, Wisconsin, United States.
-It connected Interstate 94 (I-94) to WIS 59 (National Avenue), with a single set of off-ramps to Canal Street and American Family Field's parking lots.
+State Trunk Highway 341 (STH 341, WIS 341), better known as Miller Park Way and currently Brewers Boulevard, refers to a former unsigned route designation of a segment of the oldest freeway in Milwaukee, Wisconsin, United States.
+It connects Interstate 94 (I-94) to WIS 59 (National Avenue), with a single set of off-ramps to Canal Street and American Family Field's parking lots.

+The road is currently designated as Brewers Boulevard within Milwaukee city limits (including the American Family Field campus).
+South of National Avenue, the roadway continues as Miller Park Way in West Milwaukee village limits, despite the stadium's new naming rights; the village's board voted down a rename based on a misunderstanding that the Brewers would not reimburse the village and all businesses along the Miller Park Way corridor for associated costs involving an address change.
+Re-entering Milwaukee at Lincoln Avenue, the roadway then continues on as South 43rd Street for its traditional position in the Milwaukee street grid.

 Route description

-WIS 341 started at an intersection with National Avenue and Miller Park Way.
-The highway continued north across a rail line to a folded diamond interchange with Parkway Drive, Frederick Miller Way and General Mitchell Boulevard.
-This interchange provides access to Miller Park and its surrounding parking lots.
-The highway continued north, and the WIS 341 designation terminated at an interchange with I-94 and Wisconsin Highway 175.
+WIS 341, now Brewers Boulevard, starts at an intersection with National Avenue and Miller Park Way.
+The highway continues north across a rail line to a folded diamond interchange with Parkway Drive, Frederick Miller Way and General Mitchell Boulevard.
+This interchange provides access to American Family Field and its surrounding parking lots.
+The highway continues north, and the WIS 341 designation terminated at an interchange with I-94 and WIS 175, along with the Brewers Boulevard designation.
 The northern continuation of the roadway is WIS 175 along the Stadium Freeway.
 Ultimately, the WIS 175 designation replaced that of WIS 341.

 History

 WIS 341 was commissioned in 1999 after the reopening of the Stadium Freeway between I-94 and National Avenue.
-Due to the construction of Miller Park, the old Freeway had to be moved to the east by a few hundred yards.
+Due to the construction of Miller Park, the reconstituted roadway shifted its footprint to the east by a few hundred yards.
 It was rebuilt as an arterial highway with a 45 mph speed limit and carried the designation US 41, when it reopened on August 6, 1998.
 US 41 was later rerouted in 1999 when the proposed plan to widen Layton Boulevard was successfully blocked by residents and city officials.
 Because Layton would no longer meet state highway standards, US 41 was rerouted to follow I-94.
 The section of the Stadium Freeway south of I-94 was given the WIS 341 designation in August 1999.